lfilho/team-index/docs/acceptance-tests/wiki.md

 - enter the ID of an existing doc into the "ID" field
 - click the "load" button
 - expect to see the "Type" and "Body" fields populated with doc state, and the "Type" field appear
+- expect the "ID" and "Type" fields to be readonly

 Creating a new doc
 ----